reynoldsnlp/W19_DIGHT390R/SCHEDULE.md

 #### Mon, 25 Feb... and beyond!

-* Continue course.fast.ai until you're done
+* Finish Lesson 1 of course.fast.ai
+* Quiz on Lesson 1